Intensive Combination Approach to Rollback the Epidemic in Nigerian Adolescents: UH3 Phase (iCARE)

 Detailed Description

-A randomized stepped wedge (cluster) trial will be conducted to investigate two combination interventions (each with mHealth + Peer Navigation components) among youth in Ibadan, Lagos, Sagamu, and Jos, Nigeria.
-Study 1 (Testing and Linkage to Care) will test a combination intervention that targets HIV testing and linkage to care.
-Study 2 (Treatment Intervention) will test a combination intervention that targets HIV treatment outcomes (retention, adherence and viral suppression).
+A randomized stepped wedge (cluster) trial will be conducted to investigate a combination interventions (with mHealth + Peer Navigation components) among youth in Ibadan, Lagos, Sagamu, and Jos, Nigeria.
+The Treatment Intervention will test a combination intervention that targets HIV treatment outcomes (retention, adherence and viral suppression).

 Study Type